 - University travel regulations and procedures applying to senior-level administrators can be found in TRAVEL SUPPLEMENT NUMBER ONE.
 The chief financial officer must approve exceptions to policy for senior-level administrators.

 - Invoices for the payment of travel expenses paid directly to a vendor must be processed and entered by either the Treasurer's Office or your campus/institute business office.

 - All student travel must be reimbursed in accordance with FI0535 and, if applicable, reported to the campus financial aid office.

 - Cash advances may be obtained when university travel would impose a financial burden for the employee or student traveling on university business.

-- Cash advances for travel may be requested via the IRIS travel module via the Travel Advance Form (Form T41) available on the Treasurer's Office website at http://treasurer.tennessee.edu/forms/.
+- Cash advances for travel may be requested via the IRIS travel module via the Travel Advance Form (Form T41) available on the Office of Finance website at http://finance.tennessee.edu/forms/.
 Advances from university funds constitute a loan to an individual.
 The advance must be repaid within 30 days upon completion of the travel.

 - If a cash advance is not repaid within 30 days after the conclusion of the trip, a deduction may be made from the employee or student's payroll check.
 By requesting a travel advance, the traveler is authorizing this deduction.
 Any person for whom a payroll deduction is made will forfeit future cash advance privileges.

 - A Travel Advance Form (Form T-41) must be completed to determine the amount of the advance.
 The form must include an itemized estimate of expenses.
 The form must be attached to the trip request in IRIS and received by the appropriate business office in enough time to allow for audit, processing, and disbursement of funds.
 Normally, a cash advance will not be made more than ten days before the travel departure date and will be direct deposited into the traveler’s bank account.
 Direct deposit is only available for University employees and UT students who have been created in IRIS.